KevLeng/BizOps-HandsOn/Lab3 - Dynatrace with Excel and Power BI/README.md

 # Lab 3: Pull Dynatrace data into Excel using Power BI

-In this lab, we will pull data into Excel from Dynatrace.
-We are going to use Dynatrace API's and Power BI with Excel.
+In this lab is split into two parts, the first section generates an API token request URL we can use the fetch data from Dynatrace.
+The second part uses thius URL to import data into Excel.
+If you already have an API token and URL then jump stright to the part of this lab

-## Create API Token
+## Part 1 - Create API Token & Timeseries API Call

+### Create API Token

 First we need to create a API token.